 - More wellness-based activities.
 Parents and learners wanted to plan more activities around their physical, mental and emotional wellbeing.
 And they wanted to incorporate discussions about the pandemic into learning activities.
 What does the pandemic mean in the context of health?
 Jobs?
 Politics?
 Or learning, for that matter?

 - More defined, shorter-term tasks.
 In our learning hub, learners worked on projects that could continue for weeks or even months.
-Now, with learners working remotely, many prefer to do something short-term.
+Now, with learners working on their projects and learning remotely, many prefer to do something short-term.
 One learner was working on a long-term project of designing and creating a brand of clothing, but now is focusing on one pair of pants.

 - More opportunities for in-depth learning.
 Some learners are just fine with delving deep into projects; indeed, they wanted more opportunities to do so.